 - #1: Empty your trash.
 (Trust me.
 It works!)

 - #2: Put just 10 things you will be happier without in either your charity or recycling bag or – if you must – your trash bin

-Now these small things are all the clutter hiding in plain sight, you’re actually ready to let go of.
+Now these 10 things are ALL the clutter hiding in plain sight, you’re actually ready to let go of.

 Pens that don’t work.
 Old receipts.
 Dried up mascara.
 Junk mail.
 Solo socks.
 Lone gloves.

 The stuff you notice whilst you’re getting on with life.
 Once you open your eyes.

 I’ve got a huge list right here to help you spot them.
 They are pretty cunning at camouflage.

 Now once you have let go of 10 things every day for a week, you need to take bags to your handiest charity shop and recycling centre.